janmarkuslanger/tabby/README.md

 ### script

-Install tabby is quit simple.
-Create the simple markup and include the script.
+Install tabby is quite simple.
+Create simple markup and include the script.
 Then you are ready to go!

 ### Markup